Keison542/DataViz/README.md

 2. https://lnkd.in/ganS6hkf
 3. https://lnkd.in/gCz3cGi

-Landscape view is recommended if using mobile phone to access visualization dashboards. hashtag#RProgramming hashtag#PacificDataVizCompetition hashtag#SPC hashtag#SDDsocialdataset
+Landscape view is recommended if you are using mobile phone to access visualization dashboards. hashtag#RProgramming hashtag#PacificDataVizCompetition hashtag#SPC hashtag#SDDsocialdataset